As a freelance WordPress web designer it’s very easy for me to take for granted what and how great WordPress is.

 Creating a self hosted WordPress website, (wordpress.org not wordpress.com) using your own hosting, your not locked into a website service.
 You own your website and all of its content.
 It becomes your asset to do with and move as you please.

 WordPress also makes it extremely easy to export and import your content between different platforms should you wish to ever move over to or away from WordPress in the future.

 Final Word on WordPress

 Over 10 years since it was first introduced to the world; WordPress has made a significant impact on the internet.
 It’s also made a significant difference to the ease and efficiency in which companies can build and operate both their websites and business’s.

 I know I’m a big fan.
 But what about you?

 Do you have a website experience you’d like to share or any unanswered WordPress questions you’d like to ask?
-If so, don’t be shy, leave them in the comments section below or get in contact now and I’ll be happy to answer or help you.
+If so, don’t be shy, leave them in the comments section below.

 Or if you’d like to discuss goals for a new website get your private website design consult here now and I’ll be happy to help you achieve them.